browserengineering/book/book/forms.md

 checked if it has the `checked` attribute set, and unchecked otherwise.
 Submitting check boxes in a form is a little tricky, though.
 A check box named `foo` only appears in the form encoding if it is checked.
-Its key is its identifier and its value is the empty string.
+Its key is its `name` and its value is the empty string.

 *GET forms*: Forms can be submitted via GET requests as well as POST requests.
 In GET requests, the form-encoded data is pasted onto the